Rebuilding Relationships After Traumatic Brain Injury

-relationships after traumatic brain injury, Rebuilding Connections: Nurturing Relationships After Traumatic Brain Injury
+relationships after traumatic brain injury, Rebuilding Relationships After Traumatic Brain Injury

-Traumatic brain injury (TBI) often has long-lasting effects on an individual’s mental health.
+Traumatic brain injury (TBI) often has long-lasting effects on an people’s mental health.
 It can lead to cognitive impairments, emotional instability, and changes in personality, all of which can significantly impact relationships.

 It is important for loved ones to understand that these changes are a direct result of the brain injury.
 Instead of blaming or becoming resentful, it is crucial to provide support and empathy.
 Engaging in open and honest communication can help both parties navigate the challenges together.